Southam: Politics

 The principal local authorities administering Southam are Warwickshire County Council and Stratford-on-Avon District Council, each responsible for different aspects of local government.
 In addition to this, as a civil parish Southam has its own Town Council, which is represented by ten councillors from four wards.

 Southam was the seat of the Southam Rural District from 1894 until 1974, when under the Local Government Act 1972 it was made part of Stratford-on-Avon District.

 Southam was in the parliamentary constituency of Stratford-on-Avon until the boundary changes approved by Parliament in June 2007 when it became part of the new constituency of Kenilworth and Southam.
 The constituency was first contested in the 2010 United Kingdom general election.

 Facilities

 Education

 Southam has three primary schools and a secondary school (Southam College) with 1,643 students on roll from Southam and local villages.
 There is a leisure centre with swimming pool and gym next to the College on Welsh Road West.

 Shopping

-The main shopping street runs through the centre of town.
-Each Tuesday there is a small but popular market on Market Hill.
-There is a range of shops in the town centre, including: a Co-Op supermarket, a post office, an optician, a pharmacy, W Goodwin & Sons hardware store and undertaker, a carpet shop, the Southam Office Supplies stationery and print shop, a dry cleaner and laundry, two florists, one ladies' clothing shop, other small speciality and gift shops, Acorns Hospice and The Myton Hospice's charity shops, and a branch of Lloyds Bank.
-In spring 2013 a branch of The Original Factory Shop opened on Oxford Street following the closure of Budgens Supermarket.
-A Tesco supermarket is located on the outskirts of town, on the Kineton Road industrial estate.

-Other

-The town's pubs include the Black Dog, the Bowling Green, The Crown, the Old Mint and the Millstone Hare, part of the Dallas Burston Polo Club.
-There is also a CIU-affiliated Sports and Social Club in School Street.
-Southam town centre also has several cafes, various takeaway food outlets, a public library and information centre, several hairdressers, a beautician, two dental surgeries, a chiropodist, a bookmaker, a saddlery and professional services including solicitors, estate agents, accountants and financial advisers.
-The main car park in Wood Street is free of charge, and has public lavatories.

-Southam also has a Retained Fire Station.
-The police station is now closed to the general public; for non-emergency police enquiries, people should go to the public library.
-The main entertainment venue in the town is Grange Hall in Coventry Street, which hosts dramatic and musical performances, meetings and dance/exercise classes.
-The Graham Adams Centre in St James Road houses the Grange Pre-school, the Youth Club and a community cafe.
-It is also home to adult education classes and is a meeting place for many of the town's youth and community groups.
+The main shopping area is based around High Street and Market Hill in the town centre.
+A French street market has run in High Street since the 1990s, it was restarted again in 2022 after being cancelled due to the COVID-19 pandemic.